RandyParedis/autoplay/docs/Configuration.md

  - `seed`: The seed to give the engine.
 This way, the same seed returns the same music.
  Obviously, when more options are added and more things are being randomized, the same seed will yield different results.
+ - `length`: The duration of the score to generate, expressed in measures.
+Defaults to 10 when this field is not set.
  - `generation`: This field contains all detailed information about which algorithms to use in generating the specific music itself.
 It describes the rules to follow in order to obtain the same result.
 (See the Algorithms page for details on individual algorithms.)